mMerlin/fritzing-lint/index.md

 ## <a name="link_count_parts">⚓</a> count_parts

-Takes command line parameters to specify the path to Fritzing parts library folder, and (optionally) the user data parts folder.
+Takes command line parameters to specify the path to a Fritzing parts library folder, and (optionally) the user data parts folder.
 Walks the folder trees, matching the nested content to the expected folder structure and file content.
 Optionally, does the same for the associated svg folder.

 Contains the complete structure to walk through the parts folders, and inspect every Fritzing part.
-That definition files, and all of the linked svg image view files.
+The definition files, and all of the linked svg image view files.

 Remove the count reporting, and add a call to the «fzp¦svg» xml processing method